To sync your work in Databricks with a remote Git repository, Databricks recommends using Repos for Git integration.

 - Record the password.
 You enter this password in Databricks in the next step.

-Click the User icon at the top right of your screen and select User Settings.
+- Click Settings at the lower left of your screen and select User Settings.

-If you have previously entered credentials, click the Change token or app password button.
+- If you have previously entered credentials, click the Change settings button.

-Paste your password and username into the respective fields and click Save.
+- Enter your username into the Git provider username field and click Save.